Ever Given ship successfully refloated in Suez Canal | DW | 29.03.2021

 Videos posted by several reporters on Twitter showed tug boat teams celebrating as the front of the ship appeared to be floating in the canal once again.

-Other videos showed the ship floating in the side of the canal, no longer wedged across — and potentially with enough space for other vessels to pass by it.
+Other videos showed the ship floating straight in the canal, no longer wedged across — and potentially with enough space for other vessels to pass by it.

 It's still unclear when the canal will reopen for traffic now that the vessel has been dislodged.